Major-General's Song: Television references

 Parodies or pastiches of the song have been sung in a number of television programs.
-For example, the computer-animated series ReBoot ended the series (Episode 39: "End Prog") with a recap of the entire show's plot, set to the song's tune.
+For example, the animated series ReBoot ended the series (Episode 39: "End Prog") with a recap of the entire show's plot, set to the song's tune.
 The Studio 60 on the Sunset Strip episode "The Cold Open" (2006), the cast of Studio 60 opens with a parody: "We'll be the very model of a modern network TV show; we hope that you don't mind that our producer was caught doing blow".
 In Doctor Who and the Pirates, the Doctor (played by Colin Baker) sings, "I am the very model of a Gallifreyan buccaneer".
 Other songs, from Pirates, Pinafore and Ruddigore, are parodied.
 When he hosted Saturday Night Live, David Hyde Pierce's monologue was a parody of the song.
 In the Animaniacs short "H.M.S.
 Yakko", Yakko sings "I Am the Very Model of a Cartoon Individual".
 In the Scrubs episode "My Musical", the song is parodied in "The Rant Song" sung by Dr. Cox.
-In a 2011 GEICO commercial, a couple that wants to save money, but still listen to musicals, finds a roommate, dressed as the Major General, who awkwardly begins the song while dancing on a coffee table.
+In a 2011 GEICO commercial, a couple that wants to save money, but still listen to musicals, finds a roommate, dressed as the Major-General, who awkwardly begins the song while dancing on a coffee table.